VedaCharithaB/bikeSharingAssignment/README.md

 ## Contact
-Created by [@vedacharitha]  - feel free to contact me!
+Created by [@VedaCharithaB]  - feel free to contact me!